JavaScript

 JavaScript is one of the core technologies used by the World Wide Web.
 98% of all websites use JavaScript.
 Websites can now use the provided DUELink JavaScript library to access the physical world.

-For the module, visit loader.duelink.com to make sure your hardware has the latest DUElink Official firmware and related module drivers.
+Visit loader.duelink.com to make sure your hardware is USB connected and has the latest DUElink Official firmware and related module drivers.

 Start a new project with a simple line of code to test that the project is running.